MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 You can opt to collect logs in Application Insights as an addition to or replacement for Container Insights logs.

-Enabling logs in Application Insights will provide correlated logs, allowing users to easily view distributed traces alongside their related logs.
-Further, some microservices may not write logs to the console so Container Insights will not be able to collect them and only Application Insights instrumentation will capture these logs.
+Enabling logs in Application Insights provide correlated logs, allowing users to easily view distributed traces alongside their related logs.
+Further, some microservices don't write logs to the console so Container Insights isn't able to collect them and only Application Insights instrumentation captures these logs.

-Conversely, Application Insights might not be able to instrument all microservices, such as those using NGINX or unsupported languages, so users might prefer to rely on Container Insights logs only for such microservices.
+Conversely, Application Insights might not be able to instrument all microservices.
+As an example, those using NGINX or unsupported languages.
+Users might prefer to rely on Container Insights logs only for such microservices.

-You may also choose to enable both sources for logs if you have multiple observability teams such as infra engineers using Cotnainer Insights and developers using Application Insights.
+You can also choose to enable both sources for logs if you have multiple observability teams such as infra engineers using Container Insights and developers using Application Insights.

 Review the console logging configurations in your application's code to determine whether you want to enable Application Insights Logs, Container Insights Logs, or both.
-Should you chose to disable Container Insights logs, see [Container Insights settings](../containers/container-insights-data-collection-configure.md?tabs=portal#configure-data-collection-using-configmap).
+If you disable Container Insights logs, see [Container Insights settings](../containers/container-insights-data-collection-configure.md?tabs=portal#configure-data-collection-using-configmap).

 > [!IMPORTANT]
 > This feature will not collect application logs from standard logging frameworks and send them to Application Insights unless you enable logs in Application Insights.
 This is to avoid unnecessary duplication and increased cost.